-For this solution, drive performance and cost are the primary factors.
-The capacity footprint per VM is small but a large number of read/write operations per second are required for a good user experience.
-VDI is one of the most storage-intensive workloads today, and latency is the most critical measure of storage performance.
-The SC7020 provides all of this in a small-footprint solution.
+For this solution, performance and cost-for-performance are the primary factors.
+The capacity footprint per VM is fairly small, but a large number of read/write operations per second are required for a good user experience.
+VDI is one of the most IOPS-intensive workloads today, with latency being the most critical measure of storage performance.